xor-function/fathomless/iac2/README.md

 Once setup run the cli_shell.pl to interact with any systems that have executed client code on them.

-It's light weight, has simple clients and uses a lighttpd server, no data bases are required so you can set it up and tear it down without difficulty.
+It's light weight, has simple clients and uses a lighttpd server, no databases are required so you can set it up and tear it down without difficulty.

 These are the two client's: